Youssef Maziz

-Youssef Maziz (born 24 June 1998) is a French professional footballer who plays as a midfielder for Ligue 2 club Metz.
+Youssef Maziz (born 24 June 1998) is a French professional footballer who plays as an attacking midfielder or a winger for Belgian Pro League club OH Leuven.

 Club career

 Maziz made his professional debut for Metz in a 5–0 Ligue 1 loss against Lyon on 26 February 2017.

 On 26 June 2019, he agreed to join Le Mans, newly promoted to Ligue 2, on loan from Metz.

 International career

-Born in France, Maziz is of Moroccan descent.
+Born in France, Maziz is of Moroccan descent and has dual nationality.
 He is a former youth international for France.